shaedrich/website/content/2019-06-01-react-response--hot-loading.md

     a.
 Hot module replacement

-It's a short article, and the first half is setting up the project -- so, if you have a terminal shell ready and all setup for javascript development, feel free to run the following command to instantiate your project, and we can skip parts `1`, `2`, `2a`, `2b`, `3a` and `4` (we'll get to `4a shortly`).
+It's a short article, and the first half is setting up the project -- so, if you have a terminal shell ready and are all setup for javascript development, feel free to run the following command to instantiate your project, and we can skip parts `1`, `2`, `2a`, `2b`, `3a` and `4` (we'll get to `4a shortly`).

 Note: if all you care about is how to do Hot module replacement, feel free to [skip ahead](#hmr)